 Scholarships

-With a strong reputation for community-driven, impactful research and academic excellence and relatively high acceptance rates, the University of Wisconsin-Madison is a top public university option.
+With a strong reputation for community-driven, impactful research and academic excellence and a competitive first-year acceptance rate of about 40.8 percent, the University of Wisconsin-Madison is a top public university option.
 Unsurprisingly, it attracts a diverse pool of applicants from all over the world every year.

 We hope you learned a lot about the acceptance rate at the University of Wisconsin-Madison.
-To learn more about studying in the United States, check out the Available USA Programs for International Students or visit Guide to Studying in the USA!
+To learn more about studying in the United States, check out the Available Courses for International Students or visit the Guide to Studying in the USA!